-This document describes controller setup and test of machine data acquisition from Haas machines with NGC controllers and Ethernet connection.
-Reading and writing of system and macro variables is also included.
+This document describes setup and test of machine data acquisition from Haas machines with Standard- (SGC) or Next-Generation-Controllers (NGC) and Ethernet connection.
+Writing of System and Macro Variables to these devices is also included.

 At the controller please check that the following settings are correct:

 The machine has to be connected to the network (1) and ‘Status’ has to show UP.
 If it shows DOWN the connection is not active, make sure the networking option is working correctly.

 Set Setting 143 Machine Data Collect port to 5051 (2).
 Please do NOT use ports 8082 or 9090-9999 because they are already used by the Haas CNC control for other purposes.

 Go to Settings/Network tab and note down the IP Address of the machine.

 If you have installed CNCnetPDM on your PC with a license other than a ‘free license’ and run this program from the folder where CNCnetPDM is installed you get unlimited output.
 Otherwise the program outputs a restricted set of items.
 Please see licensing for details or contact us if you have any questions.